KelvinPompey-40718390/sem-project-group6/use-cases/use-case-22.md

 ## MAIN SUCCESS SCENARIO

-1. Employee selects report type.
+1. User selects report type.
-2. Employee selects a region.
+2. User selects a region.
-3. Employee enters a value for `N`.
+3. User enters a value for `N`.
 4. A Report is produced for the selected region; sorted Largest to Smallest population.
-5. Employee provides the data to the organisation.
+5. User provides the data to the organisation.

 ## EXTENSIONS

-3. **Employee Enters 0 or Leaves `N` Blank**:
+3. **User Enters invalid value for `N`**:
    1. User asked to enter a value for `N`
+4. **No data error**:
+   1. User informs the organization that no data is available.

 ## SUB-VARIATIONS